p4-mapreduce

 }

-After the first Worker registers with the Master, the Master should check the job queue (described later) if it has any work it can assign to the Worker (because a job could have arrived at the Master before any Workers registered).
-If the Master is already executing a map/group/reduce, it should assign the Worker the next available task immediately.
+After the first Worker registers with the Manager, the Manager should check the job queue (described later) if it has any work it can assign to the Worker (because a job could have arrived at the Manager before any Workers registered).
+If the Manager is already in the middle of a job, it should assign the Worker the next available task immediately.

-At this point, you should be able to pass test_master_00
+At this point, you should be able to pass the following tests:

-In the event of a new job, the Master will receive the following message on its main TCP socket:
+In the event of a new job, the Manager will receive the following message on its main TCP socket:

 {